 The biggest search engine has always tried to improve their advertising possibilities while satisfying their clients and clients’ clients.
 Google Shopping visualizes what you want to sell on the very top of the google search.
 Google doesn’t own any of the shown products.
 In short, Google Shopping is a “catalog” of different products from different brands/companies showcasing goods from the same niche.

 If you are selling something that people may be looking for new brands of, i.e. men’s sustainable jeans, paid search is also worth considering.
-You can use the keywords that you are focussing on with your On-Page SEO to focus these efforts and accelerate your SERP placement while organic traffic builds in the background.
+You can use the keywords that you are focusing on with your On-Page SEO to focus these efforts and accelerate your SERP placement while organic traffic builds in the background.

 While exploring different keywords keep an eye out for those that you don’t want to rank for.
 These are called negative keywords and should be added to your Google Ads account to avoid unwanted clicks (remember you pay for every click).